BDUG/l4rerust/README.md

 script aborts if the QEMU run fails, providing a quick smoke test of the build.

+Built components and images are collected under the `out/` directory.

 The build process first compiles the `l4re-libc` crate to provide a static libc for the Rust components.
 The resulting library is made available through the `LIBRARY_PATH` environment variable so that subsequent Rust crates link